PaoloTCS/FIL_PDFs/Roberto_Draft.md

 - Complexity bound: K(P_n) ≤ ∑_{i<n} K(P_i) + ε_n

 This hierarchy forms the backbone of physical law emergence, from quantum mechanics to cosmology.

-*(New Addition: Integration with Nibbler Algorithm for pattern emergence, as detailed in Chapter 9.)*

 ---